wing5wong/artisan-whs-static/source/_events/2022-04-12_whs-cross-country.md

 12-2pm
 WHS Field

-Sign up on the bitly below.
+SIGN UP on the bitly below.
 Sign ups will CLOSE on Wednesday, 4 May after 1st break.